carolli014/fa21-cse110-lab4/expose/javascript/part2.md

     F. true since Boolean(2) becomes boolean true and both sides are boolean true.
 15. == attempts to convert and compare operands that are of different types but === considers operands of different types to be different.
 17. The result will be "[ 2, 4, 6 ]".
 The for loop iterates through array and push each element which is multiplied by 2 using callback function to a new array.
-15. == attempts to convert and compare operands that are of different types but === considers operands of different types to be different.7
-15. == attempts to convert and compare operands that are of different types but === considers operands of different types to be different..
-15. == attempts to convert and compare operands that are of different types but === considers operands of different types to be different.